Muhammed-Nawfal/Encode-Tonk/README.md

 - 🧠 *Tonk Toolchain* – the secret sauce (shared datastore, decentralized wizardry)
 - ⚛ *React + Vite* – because we like fast builds and snappy UIs
-- 🪄 *OpenAI API* – CramBot’s brain (don’t worry, it’s friendly… for now)
+- 🪄 *Ollaama* – CramBot’s brain (don’t worry, it’s friendly… for now)
 - ⏰ *date-fns* – we needed something to understand time because we don’t
 - 🍕 *Pizza* – not a tech but extremely important